cryoTUD/locscale/README.md

 ## Tutorial and FAQs

-We are currently working on the tutorial and Wiki help.
-If you are still using LocScale 1.0, see [__Wiki__](https://gitlab.tudelft.nl/ajakobi/locscale/wikis/home) for usage instructions, FAQs and tutorial.
+We are currently working on the tutorial and [__Wiki__](https://gitlab.tudelft.nl/aj-lab/locscale/-/wikis/home/) help.
+If you are still using LocScale 1.0, see the [LocScale1](https://gitlab.tudelft.nl/ajakobi/locscale/wikis/home)-Wiki for usage instructions, FAQs and tutorial.
 <br>

 ## Credits